 David Palazón (born 1972, Barcelona) is a prolific visual artist, designer, researcher, producer, and a documentary photographer and filmmaker.
 Driven by a curious nature for exploration and characterised by a unique sense of humour, his work is a constant enquiry about the human condition.
 His most prominent recent work is Timor Runguranga, an epic and rare photobook—made over a period of eight years—portraying the young nation of Timor-Leste.

 He received a BA(Hons) in Media and Design from the London College of Communication (formerly LCP) before completing his studies at the Royal College of Art with the Eye See photographic exhibition in 2003.
 David has lived and work in Barcelona, the Netherlands, London, Peru, Ghana, Timor-Leste, Australia, Indonesia and currently lives and works in Colombo (Sri Lanka).

-He is best known for his award-winning film: director of Boneca de Atauro: Searching for the Lost Love, winner of the Best Asian Short Film Award at the 4th Salamindanaw Asian Film Festival in 2016.
-Director of Wawata-Topu – Mermaids of Timor-Leste, winner of the Best Foreign Documentary at the American Online Film Awards as well as the Special prize “Chandrika Sharma’ at the 7th edition of the Pêcheurs du Monde International Film Festival in France in 2014.
-Producer of Uma Lulik (the Sacred House), winner of the 3rd Audience Prize at BIFF 2012 (Brisbane International Film Festival).
+He is best known for his award-winning films: Boneca de Atauro: Searching for the Lost Love, 2016 winner of the Best Asian Short Film Award at the 4th Salamindanaw Asian Film Festival.
+Wawata-Topu – Mermaids of Timor-Leste; winner of the Best Foreign Documentary at the American Online Film Awards as well as the Special prize “Chandrika Sharma’ at the 7th edition of the Pêcheurs du Monde International Film Festival in France in 2014.
+Executive Producer of Uma Lulik (the Sacred House), winner of the 3rd Audience Prize at BIFF 2012 (Brisbane International Film Festival).